RISK OF SERIOUS CARDIOVASCULAR AND GASTROINTESTINAL EVENTS

 Elderly patients, compared to younger patients, are at greater risk for NSAID-associated serious cardiovascular, gastrointestinal, and/or renal adverse reactions.
 If the anticipated benefit for the elderly patient outweighs these potential risks, start dosing at the low end of the dosing range, and monitor patients for adverse effects [see WARNINGS AND PRECAUTIONS].

-Age was not shown to have an effect on the pharmacokinetics of DAYPRO ALTA following 600, 1200 and 1800 rug doses or on the incidence of adverse reactions reported [see CLINICAL PHARMACOLOGY].
+Age was not shown to have an effect on the pharmacokinetics of DAYPRO ALTA following 600 mg, 1200 mg and 1800 mg doses or on the incidence of adverse reactions reported [see CLINICAL PHARMACOLOGY].
 In a controlled 6-month clinical trial of 803 patients (322 of whom received DAYPRO ALTA), about 40% of whom were elderly, there was basically no difference detected in terms of the total number of subjects reporting adverse events with respect to age.
 As with any NSAID, the elderly are likely to tolerate adverse reactions less well than younger patients.
 Caution should be exercised in treating the elderly (65 years and older), and extra care should be taken when choosing a dose.

 Oxaprozin is substantially excreted by the kidney, and the risk of toxic reactions to DAYPRO ALTA may be greater in patients with impaired renal function.
 Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function [see WARNINGS AND PRECAUTIONS].